A High-Throughput AES-GCM Implementation on GPUs for Secure, Policy-Based Access to Massive Astronomical Catalogs: Framework Architecture

 \subsection{Conceptual Components: The Control Plane}

 The framework relies on three conceptual components to manage authorization and key distribution, ensuring that cryptographic operations are policy-driven rather than ad-hoc.

 \begin{itemize} \item Policy Engine: This module acts as the authorization brain, storing and evaluating granular access rules.
 Policies link user identities (e.g., Co-Investigators, Students) to data attributes (e.g., \texttt{release\_date}, \texttt{proposal\_id}) using logic such as \texttt{allow access if (user.role == 'collaborator' AND data.embargo\_active == true)}.
 It returns a binary \texttt{GRANT} or \texttt{DENY} decision. \item Access Control Module: The ACM serves as the Application Programming Interface (API) gateway and orchestrator.
 It handles authentication, requests policy decisions, and interfaces with the KMS.
-Crucially, it isolates the keys from the end-user; the user never sees the raw key, only the resulting data stream. \item Key Management Service Interface: The architecture assumes the existence of a secure, industry-standard KMS (e.g., HashiCorp Vault, AWS KMS).
+Crucially, it isolates the keys from the end-user; the user never sees the raw key, only the resulting data stream. \item Key Management Service Interface: The architecture assumes the existence of a secure, industry-standard KMS (e.g., HashiCorp Vault, AWS KMS), accessed over a TLS/mTLS-secured channel for all ACM-to-KMS interactions.
 The framework abstracts key generation and lifecycle management, interacting with the KMS strictly to retrieve keys for authorized sessions. \end{itemize}